29 Point Leeds Analysis for Small Stocks

 Keep in mind, TA is only accurate at certain levels of trading volume.
-Most TA with the majority of penny stocks is absolutely unreliable, even if a pattern appears to be forming.
-Anyone who tells you otherwise is incorrect.
-TA needs high trading volume to have any accuracy or reliability whatsoever.
+Most TA with the majority of sub-$5 stocks is absolutely unreliable, even if a pattern appears to be forming.

-Based on that truth, over the years we have identified a few TA patterns which can be trusted in penny stocks when the buying and selling activity in the shares in significant enough.
+Based on that truth, over the years we have identified a few TA patterns which can be trusted when the buying and selling activity in the shares in significant enough.

-Often, when 20% to 55% of shares have changed hands in a tight range, over a few months, the next move for the penny stock is higher.
+Often, when 20% to 55% of shares have changed hands in a tight range, over a few months, the next move for the investment will be higher.

-Since penny stocks are thinly traded, even a small amount of buying or selling can really move the shares.
+Since sub-$5 shares are thinly traded, even a small amount of buying or selling can really move the investment.
 Often the drop or spike is based on technical factors, and has nothing to do with the actual prospects of the business.

 When a penny stock moves 20% higher or lower on very minimal trading volume, that price change often gets reversed within days, if not hours.

-Often a penny stock will make a significant move in price, but unlike a temporary dip or spike, there is a fundamental reason behind the price activity.
-For example, a penny stock releases their financial results which shows that they are making way greater profits, and expect the trend to continue.
+Often an investment will make a significant move in price, but unlike a temporary dip or spike, there is a fundamental reason behind the price activity.
+For example, a stock releases their financial results which show that they are making way greater profits, and expect the trend to continue.

 The shares may react by jumping 30%, but investors should not expect that move to reverse.
 Since the price jump had a basis in operations of the business, the new trading range may become permanent.
 Often very high trading volume will drive the point home.

 Speculative investments are usually driven by momentum, but that momentum (no matter how great) can run out of steam.
-When it does, the penny stock price will often reverse what had been a major, long term move until that point.
+When it does, the investment will often reverse what had been a major, long term move until that point.

-Identifying topping and bottoming trend reversals can be incredibly lucrative, since you could be getting invested with a penny stock right at the beginning of a long term move higher, or alternatively getting out of an investment just before it starts to slide significantly lower.
+Identifying topping and bottoming trend reversals can be incredibly lucrative, since you could be getting invested with a sub-$5 share right at the beginning of a long term move higher, or alternatively getting out of an investment just before it starts to slide significantly lower.

 Tops and bottoms can be indicated by a slowing in the daily and weekly price movements (ie- up 8%, then 6%, then 3%, etc...).
 Daily trading volume will also drop off as a trend begins to turn.